 Remove the cooker from heat and let the pressure release naturally.
 Open the lid and whisk the dal well using a wire whisk.

-Add 1 tablespoon lime juice and mix well.
+Add 1 tablespoon freshly squeezed lime juice and mix well.

 Check for salt and add more if needed.